 In order for device manager to display non present devices, you will need to set a special flag to Show Hidden Devices via the command prompt and then launch device manager.
 The old devices will then appear in the list (partially grayed out), and you can proceed to uninstall the drivers related to them.

-How to Remove Old Drivers in Windows Vista
+Remove Old Drivers from Windows

 - Click the Start > All Programs > Accessories